elishaROBINSON/pageliner/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment**

 Information about the environment
-- OS Name / Version - mac / linux / window and the version
+- OS Name / Version - mac / linux / window and the version.
-- CHROME Version - the version of the chrome browser
+- CHROME Version - the version of the chrome browser.
-- WEBSITE - the website in which the bug occured
+- WEBSITE - the website in which the bug occured.
-- EXTENSION Version - the version number of the extension
+- EXTENSION Version - the version number of the extension.

-**additional information**
+**Additional information**

 Additional information about the bug. ie previous issues.